xufuture/qserv/admin/dupr/docs/duplication.md

 not likely to scale well with node count.

 Both `qserv-htm-index` and `qserv-duplicate` have been designed with such scenarios in mind, and can be run in distributed fashion.
-Here's how.
+Here’s how.

 Distributed Indexing
 --------------------